The Big 5 Life-Threatening Rhythms Nurses Must Know

 What it is:

-V-Tach happens when the ventricles fire off fast electrical signals on their own.
-This overrides the normal pacemaker and can pump blood so poorly that the patient may have no pulse.
+V-Tach occurs when the ventricles fire off fast electrical signals independently.
+This overrides the normal pacemaker and may pump blood so poorly that the patient has no pulse.

-• Stable with pulse: Call the provider, prepare for antiarrhythmic meds (like amiodarone), possible synchronized cardioversion.
+• Stable with pulse: Call provider, prepare antiarrhythmics (like amiodarone), consider synchronized cardioversion

 2️⃣ Ventricular Fibrillation (V-Fib)